yanyiss/yanyiss.github.io/index.md

   <tr>
     <h2>Biography</h2>
     <p style="text-align:justify;">
-      I have received my Ph.D. degree from <a href="http://en.ustc.edu.cn/" target="_blank">University of Science and Technology of China</a>, supervised by <a href="http://staff.ustc.edu.cn/~lgliu">Prof. Ligang Liu</a> and <a href="http://staff.ustc.edu.cn/~fuxm">Dr. Xiao-Ming Fu</a>.
+      I am currently a Fifth-year PHD student at <a href="http://en.ustc.edu.cn/" target="_blank">University of Science and Technology of China</a>, supervised by <a href="http://staff.ustc.edu.cn/~lgliu">Prof. Ligang Liu</a> and <a href="http://staff.ustc.edu.cn/~fuxm">Assoc.
+Prof. Xiao-Ming Fu</a>.
-	Before that, I also received my Bachelor of Mathematics and Applied Mathematics from University of Science and Technology of China in 2015.
+	Before that, I also received my Bachelor of Mathematics and Applied Mathematics from University of Science and Technology of China in 2020.
     </p>
   </tr>

     <h2>Research interests </h2>
-    Geometric processing, Conformal geometry, 3D fabrication, etc.
+    Geometric processing, Mesh Generation and Optimization, etc.
 </tbody></table>